devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ---

-# Part V — Outputs, Locals, and Expressions
+# Part V: Outputs, Locals, and Expressions

 ## 29. Outputs

-Outputs expose useful values from a configuration — to a human running `terraform output`, or to a parent module.
+Outputs expose useful values from a configuration, to a human running `terraform output`, or to a parent module.

 ```hcl
 output "instance_ip" {